Toad Tuesday

 Yosemite Toad Conservation

 The Yosemite Toad is listed as a federally threatened species by the United States government.
 It is most likely going to be added to the endangered species list.
-The toad is already listed as Endangered by the International Union for the Conservation of Nature (IUCN) Red List.
+The toad is already listed as Vulnerable by the International Union for the Conservation of Nature (IUCN) Red List.
 There are a lot of reasons for the decline in the toad’s population numbers.
 Habitat degradation by cattle grazing is one of the main reasons.
 Other reasons include the introduction of non-native game fish, droughts increased by climate change, and possibly climate change.
 The United States Fish and Wildlife Service (USFW) designated 1.8 million acres of land as a protected area for the Yosemite Toad and other threatened species.

 Leave a Reply